SudaisK19/SMART-QWIRKLE/README.md

 python game.py
 ```

-Follow the on‑screen prompts to select game mode (Human vs. Human, Human vs. AI) and AI difficulty.
+Follow the on‑screen prompts to select game mode (Human vs. AI) and AI difficulty.

 ---